 Of course, no trip would be complete without a stop at one of the most iconic places.
 I went twice to this site while in Greece and would highly suggest visiting in the morning right when they open up.
 If you’re visiting during the summer it will not be as hot in the morning than in the afternoon and there will be less people.
 Warning you now there is a little climb to the entrance but it is not very difficult.
 If you are a student do not forget your school ID because you can get 50% off your ticket and you can get into the Acropolis museum for free.
 We took advantage of this deal and visited the museum to see more artifacts (I went twice since it was free and I do not even like museums which is why more are not listed in my top five).

 BONUS: For another day trip go see Meteora, it is stunning and yes, it is possible to see in one day either by taking a car and driving or by using trains.
-It is about 4-5 hours north of Athens and I booked a tour to Meteora .
+It is about 4-5 hours north of Athens and I booked a tour with Meteora Rocks.
 They booked the train for me and met me in Kalabaka to take me to the different monasteries.
-I was not alone on this tour there were about 5 or so other people on it as well and I was not the only solo traveler which was nice.
-To note, I am not getting paid to promote their tours.
+I was not alone on this tour there were about 5 or so other people on it as well.
+I was not the only solo traveler which was nice.
+I am also not getting paid to promote their tours.
 I just want to spread the word about them because they were very exceptional.

 Follow @bffswhotravel to stay up to date on my travels